google/beacon-platform/samples/python/README.md

 This project is based around the [Python Google API client](https://developers.google.com/api-client-library/python/) for which you can find installation instructions [here](https://developers.google.com/api-client-library/python/start/installation).

+Note: This version of API is ONLY compatible with Python 2.7

 For all other dependencies, just run setup.py:

   python setup.py install